 Stout, and numerous others, state that the previous owner of the Red Sox was calling in Frazee’s loan, and that Frazee was in a tight spot financially.
 If Frazee didn’t pay the loan back that year, he might have lost the franchise.
 Yet, Stout and others assure us Frazee was never personally broke and none of the sales between the Yankees and Red Sox involved Frazee’s attempts to enrich himself personally.
 If that’s the case, and I appreciate the author’s attempt to dispel this simplistic notion, I cannot understand the deals Frazee made with the Yankees following the Ruth sale.
 If those latter deals involved Frazee’s continued efforts to save his franchise, one would think he might dip into his considerable personal finances and help the Red Sox over the temporary blip.
 I prefer to think, as Daniel R. Levitt, Mark Armour, and Matthew Levitt write, that Frazee somehow became addicted to making deals with the cash rich Yankees to help him resolve the Red Sox debts that might help make the Red Sox more profitable for him.

 Those of us who know history, cannot put blinders on.
 No matter how many alternative “time and place” perspectives various writers put before us, we know that Frazee sold Ruth for money, and no matter how much money he received from that sale, it paled in comparison to the money Ruth would’ve generated for Frazee in the coming years.
 Stout’s argument that, “no one could’ve known that Babe Ruth would’ve become Babe Ruth” is a decent one when we think about how many could’ve been should’ve beens dot baseball history, but Frazee received $100,000 and a loan of $300,000 from the Yankees for the services of Babe Ruth.
 We can speculate that this wasn’t the initial offer from the Yankees, and we can guess that Frazee and his people drove that initial offer up by detailing for the Yankees Babe Ruth’s current, 1920 market value.
-We can also guess that they had detailed forecasts on Ruth’s future, market prospects to drive that price up further.
+We can also guess that they had detailed forecasts on Ruth’s future and market prospects to drive that price up further.
 We can speculate that in those dark room negotiations, Frazee and his people displayed intimate knowledge of Ruth’s current and future market value to persuade the Yankees to pay more for Ruth than any major league franchise had ever paid for a single player before.
-Yet, other reports we’ve read from baseball insiders of the day state that many around the league considered the Yankees fools for paying that much money for one player.
+Other reports from baseball insiders of the day state that many around the league considered the Yankees fools for paying that much money for one player.
+How did the Red Sox convince the Yankees to pay that much?

 Harry Frazee probably tried to feed into this with his explanation for selling Ruth, “With this money the Boston club can now go into the market and buy other players and have a stronger and better team in all respects than we would have had if Ruth had remained with us.”
 Sportswriters and fans believed this at the time, for they probably shared the sentiment that one man does not a team make.
 With the amount of money the Yankees were paying, many inside baseball thought Frazee got the better end of the deal, but no one knew how addicted Frazee would become to using the Yankees’ money to escape debt.
 No one, it seems, except Ed Barrow.